Salmon has got to be one of the tastiest fish in the world.

 Do You Wash Salmon Before Cooking?

-However, with that being said for older fillets of salmon you might be best to wash prior to cooking.
-As salmon ages the bacteria and enzymes slowly start to break it down, that is what causes the ‘fishy’ smell of fish.
+However, for older fillets of salmon, it might be best to wash them prior to cooking.
+As salmon ages, the bacteria and enzymes slowly start to break it down, which is what causes the ‘fishy’ smell of fish.

-If you are unfortunate enough to buy a piece of salmon that has the fishy smell it is advised to quickly rinse it in cold running water.
+If you are unfortunate enough to buy a piece of salmon with a fishy smell it is advised to rinse it in cold running water quickly.

 This can take away the bad smell.
 Just be sure to dab dry with a paper towel before cooking.